“I really appreciate Croydon Vision helping me with my PIP application as I never would have been able to do it on my own”.

 The activities our younger members participate in through Croydon Vision are designed to challenge and stimulate them, while meeting their specific needs:

-• Building building self-esteem, independence and confidence.
+• Building self-esteem, independence and confidence.

 • Boosting social and communication skills.